When you’re trying to figure out how to fly with a family (without losing your sanity), who better to ask than a flight attendant and mom?

 Try to stick to their sleep schedule.

-Victoria is based out of Dallas with family in Houston, so short flights with Maddy aren't out of the question.
+When Victoria was based out of Dallas with family in Houston, short flights with Maddy weren't out of the question.

 However, if you're taking your little one on a long flight, either cross-country or overseas, what else should you consider?